mattkerlogue/lapsedgeographer/content/post/2020-10-14-virtual-gongoozling.md

 }
 ```

-Our scoring function takes the tibble produced at the end of `flickr_get_photos_list()` and makes some calculations based off the metadata, which will then power the scoring.
+Our scoring function takes the tibble produced at the end of `flickr_get_photo_list()` and makes some calculations based off the metadata, which will then power the scoring.
 So what shall we use in our scoring?

 #### Words
 There are two fields that Flickr users can use to describe their photos: the `title` and the `description`.
 Let's do some analysis of these to get some metrics about the words used to describe the photo.
 Longer titles probably mean someone has taken time to label their work rather than use the filename, so we get a word count of the title in `title_words`.
 A longer descriptions is probably also an indicator that someone has taken the time to write about their photo, as it turns out some people write a lot and we perhaps don't want to reward the overly verbose so actually let's get the `log10()` of the number of words in the description, this is stored as `desc_words2` (`desc_words` being the simple word count).
 Let's then sum `total_words` and `desc_words2` to get an overall `word_score`.